What is BRCA?

 Most notably, breast and ovarian cancer, but with BRCA2 there are also links to prostate and pancreatic cancer.
 With BRCA1&2 there is some evidence suggesting links to skin melanomas.
 Sun cream up beauties.

-There is still research been carried out on BRCA.
+There is still research being carried out on BRCA.
 It was only discovered in the 1990s.
-We still have lots to learn about how it works (or doesn’t work!) and its links to specific cancers.
+We still have lots to learn about how it works (or doesn’t work!), and its links to specific cancers.

 Gimme some stats…